Danielle Trussoni: The Puzzle Master series

 Trussoni's latest books, The Puzzle Master and The Puzzle Box, were bought in a two-book pre-empt from Andrea Walker at Random House in 2022.
-There was significant foreign rights interest, and subsequently both books have now been purchased in Spain, France, Germany, Romania, Greece, Japan.
+There was significant foreign rights interest, and subsequently both books will be published in Spain, France, Germany, Romania, Greece, Japan, Italy, Poland, Croatia, Slovakia, Turkey, Latvia, Serbia, and Israel.

 The Puzzle Master blends historical research with fictional elements.
+Described by David Baldacci as "as thrilling as it is erudite with a hero in Mike Brink who is brilliant, vulnerable and brave, with a mind irreversibly changed and enhanced by a tragic accident.
+In the nimble, talented hands of Trussoni the pages fly with meticulously crafted set pieces routinely punctured by machine gun bursts of visceral action.
+A fascinating history lesson wrapped in intriguing cryptographic challenges, mitered to ancient religious legends all bound around a locked room conundrum in an eerie gothic mansion of yesteryear, and laced with characters that are broad and deep, authentic and satisfying, this novel has it all and more.
+Here's to the next puzzle Brink finds himself party to.
+And let's hope his wonderfully cool dog Conundrum is right by his side as he suits up for round two.”

-The setting ranges from an upstate New York women's prison to nineteenth-century Prague to the secrets of the Pierpont Morgan Library, featuring a celebrated puzzle constructor who is thrust into a mystery involving an ancient religious cypher, one that will unlock shocking secrets about the universe, technology, and the fate of humankind.
+The setting ranges from an upstate New York women's prison to nineteenth-century Prague to the secrets of the Pierpont Morgan Library, featuring a celebrated puzzle constructor Mike Brink who is thrust into a mystery involving an ancient religious cypher, one that will unlock shocking secrets about the universe, technology, and the fate of humankind.

-The Puzzle Box is the follow up to The Puzzle Master and will be released by Random House.
+The Puzzle Box, the follow-up to The Puzzle Master, follows Mike Brink as he attempts to solve a puzzle box in Japan.
+It is scheduled for publication in the fall of 2024.

 The Ancestor

 The Ancestor, a literary gothic novel that explores the darker realms of ancestry and inheritance, was published by William Morrow in April 2020.
 The book has been widely praised, described by Kirkus Reviews as "an opulently romantic horror tale" and "gothic extravaganza".
 Publishers Weekly called it "an intense, darkly gothic narrative with elements of mystery, the paranormal, and legendary tales".
-The Ancestor is currently in development as a film at Anonymous Content with Mark Romanek set to direct.